BHFDSC/CCU002_04/README.md

 ## Project approval

-This project has been approved by the CVD-COVID-UK / COVID-IMPACT Approvals & Oversight Board (project: CCU002_04).
+This is a sub-project of [project CCU002](https://github.com/BHFDSC/CCU002) approved by the CVD-COVID-UK / COVID-IMPACT Approvals & Oversight Board (sub-project: CCU002_04).

 ## License